marionettejs/backbone.marionette/readme.md

 ## Building A Marionette Application

+In spite of the few pieces (or perhaps, because of?), you can build a number of very interesting things out of Marionette, easily.
+Each of these peices can be used individually or combined in different ways, to produce a very powerful and flexibile system.

+### Marionette Applications

-This is the hub of your composite application.
+The `Backbone.Marionette.Application` object is the hub of your composite application.
 It organizes, initializes and coordinate the various pieces of your app.
 It also provides a starting point for you to call into, from your HTML script block or from your JavaScript files directly if you prefer to go that route.

 The `Application` is meant to be instantiate directly, although you can extend it to add your own functionality.